The minimal volume of simplices containing a convex body

-For the Euclidean plane, i.e. $n=2$, this problem was completely solved by Gross \cite{gross1918affine} (and generalized in different ways by W. Kuperberg \cite{kuperberg1983minimum}): every convex body $K \subset \R^2$ can be inscribed in a triangle of area at most equal to $2\vol(K)$.
+For the Euclidean plane, i.e. $n=2$, this problem was completely solved by Gross \cite{gross1918affine} (and generalized in different ways by W. Kuperberg \cite{kuperberg1983minimum}): every convex body $K \subset \R^2$ can be inscribed in a triangle of area at most $2\vol(K)$.
 This ratio corresponds (exclusively) to the case that $K$ is a parallelogram.
-The measure of the tetrahedron (not necessarily regular) of least volume circumscribed around a convex body $K \subset \R^3$ is unknown.
+The measure of the tetrahedron (not necessarily regular) of least volume circumscribed around a convex body $K \subset \R^3$ is in general unknown.
 If $K \subset \R^3$ is a parallelepiped of volume one, then the minimal volume tetrahedron containing it has volume $\nicefrac{9}{2}$.
-It is an open question wether if this is the worst possible fit for the general case.
+It is an open question whether this is the worst possible fit for the general case.
 To our knowledge, there are not even conjectured bounds for greater dimensions ($n \geq 4$).

-Higher dimensional results on this problem were given in the seventies by Chakerian \cite[Corollary 5]{chakerian1973minimum}.
+Asymptotic results on this problem were given in the seventies by Chakerian \cite[Corollary 5]{chakerian1973minimum}.
 The same estimate was recently rediscovered in 2014 by Kanazawa \cite[Theorem 1]{kanazawa2014minimal} using different arguments.
 In particular, both authors showed that

-Note that when $n=2$ this is just Gross's bound.
+Note that when $n=2$ this is just Gross' bound.

-It is possible to improve the previous bound applying a general inequality for volume ratios of Giannopoulos and Hartzoulaki \cite{giannopoulos2002volume} (see also the bound given in the recent work of Paouris and Pivovarov \cite[Corollary 5.4]{paouris2017random} on this problem).
+It is possible to improve the previous bound applying a general inequality for volume ratios due to Giannopoulos and Hartzoulaki \cite{giannopoulos2002volume}.
 As a consequence of their results we have

 where $c>0$ is an absolute constant.
-Up to our knowledge, this was the best known bound.
-Our main result is the following volume estimate on this problem.
+Up to our knowledge, this is the best known bound so far; see also the bound given in the recent work of Paouris and Pivovarov \cite[Corollary 5.4]{paouris2017random} on this problem.

 One might be interested in requiring additional properties to the simplex.
 For example, that it shares the same barycenter as the given convex body.
 This induces a strong version of the aforementioned problem.
 Given a convex body $K \subset \R^n$, we define where the minimum is taken over all simplices $S$ containing $K$ \emph{and having the same barycenter}.
 Recall that the barycenter (or center of mass) of a convex body $K$ is given by